About

 Core Values

-Consistent with my belief that aging is more than personal, biological, contextual, and chronological, I embrace the following core values:
+Consistent with my belief that aging isn’t merely personal, biological, uniform, or chronological, I embrace the following core values:

-Aging never affects only the individual.
-I advocate for systems that function across a continuum comprising the person in addition to the family, the community, and society, recognizing interconnections at every level.
+Aging is more than an individual phenomenon.
+I advocate for systems that function across a continuum, comprising the person, in addition to the family, the community, the nation, and our shared global society – so that we embrace the interconnections between and within all levels.

 Aging happens beyond just physical changes.
-I advocate for frameworks that embrace the full spectrum of aging experiences, including medical, psychological, social, cultural, and spiritual.
+I advocate for frameworks that embrace the full spectrum of aging experiences, including medical, psychological, social, cultural, and spiritual – so that we don’t just reduce aging to decline and disease.

 Aging involves more than simply counting years and birthdays.
-I advocate for initiatives that embrace the full spectrum of aging – challenging the myth of predetermined decline and celebrating the diverse and numerous ways that aging unfolds.
+I advocate for initiatives that embrace the full spectrum of aging – so that we can challenge the myth of predetermined decline and celebrate the diverse and numerous ways that aging unfolds.

 I use these core values to guide my work in helping health leaders see aging in all its dimensions.
-By recognizing aging as multifaceted rather than one-dimensional, we can develop more innovative, effective, and ethical approaches that transform how we understand and respond to our rapidly aging world.
+By recognizing aging as multifaceted rather than one-dimensional, we can develop more innovative, effective, and ethical approaches that transform how we understand and thrive in our rapidly aging world.

 Media Appearances